-One of the best things to do in Cologne is explore the Old Town.
+One of the best things to do in Cologne is to explore the Old Town.
 With its historical architectural design, Cologne’s Old Town never loses its allure.
-They rebuilt the city centre, once covered in ruins during the World War II.
+They rebuilt the city centre, which was once covered in ruins during World War II.

-What remains today is the Old St. Alban Memorial, the Archaeological Zone, and the Stapelhaus, a marketplace with so much history and medieval charm.
+What remains today are the Old St. Alban Memorial, the Archaeological Zone, and the Stapelhaus, a marketplace with so much history and mediaeval charm.

 This is where you’ll find the colourful Instagram houses in Cologne.
-These Instagram are one of the top things to see in Cologne.
-Book Tickets Here
+These houses are one of the top things to see in Cologne.

 The Wallraf-Richartz Art Museum is a dream location for lovers of impressionist art.

-From artworks dating back to the medieval period and early twentieth century to some first-rate artists such as Manet, Vangogh, and Monet, the museum is home to a variety of masterpieces.
+From artworks dating back to the mediaeval period and early twentieth century to some first-rate artists such as Manet, Vangogh, and Monet, the museum is home to a variety of masterpieces.

 The Ludwig Museum is another one art lovers would appreciate.